-You will learn the tools of the trade in high frequency engineering including microwave test and measurement, electromagnetic design and analysis (EDA), and microwave device packaging.
+In doing your work, you will learn the tools of the trade in high frequency engineering including microwave test and measurement, electromagnetic design and analysis (EDA), and microwave device packaging.

-Annelle M. Eben, V. Andrew Bunnell, Candace J. Goodson, Evan K. Pease, Sheng-Chiang Lee, and S.K.
-Remillard, "Even and Odd Order Nonlinearity from Superconductive Microstrip Lines," IEEE Trans. on Applied Superconductivity, Vol. 21, no. 3, pp. 595-598, (2011).
+(2) Annelle M. Eben*, V. Andrew Bunnell*, Candace J. Goodson*, Evan K. Pease*, Sheng-Chiang Lee, and S.K.
+Remillard, "Even and Odd Order Nonlinearity from Superconductive Microstrip Lines," IEEE Trans. on Appl Supercond, Vol. 21, no. 3, pp. 595-598, (2011).